elopio/docs/source/includes/_callAPI.md

 var outcomes = augur.api.Market.getNumberOfOutcomes(error, params);
 // outcomes = 2
 ```
-<aside class="notice">The Call API section is still under construction and may be missing some information.
-Don't worry!
-We plan to update the entire documentation prior to Augur launching.
-Thank you for your patience as we make these updates.</aside>

 The Call API of augur.js is made up of "getter" functions that retrieve information from Augur's Solidity smart contracts using Ethereum's `eth_call` RPC; however, these functions do not write any information to the Ethereum blockchain.
 The Call API is intended for more granular "gets" than the [Simplified API](#simplified-api) allows, and its functions are mapped directly to the public functions of Augur's Solidity smart contracts.

 All functions in the Call API accept two arguments: